 - In Rebecca, the main character is the second wife of the eponymous Rebecca's husband.
 She's compared unfavorably to Rebecca without ever being told anything about her by his staff.
 Nothing is revealed abut her as they figure she doesn't need to know, except that she died.
 In the end the protagonist learns more about Rebecca and gains the respect of the inhabitants by saving them from a fire.

-- In the film adaptation the head maid refuses to accept her and stays behind to die in the fire.
+- In the film adaptation, the housekeeper, Mrs. Danvers, refuses to accept her and stays behind to die in the fire.

-- Played with in one episode of Doctor Who.
-The Doctor goes on a shuttle, and socializes with everyone in the cabin.
-Except the hostess.
+- Played with in one episode ("Midnight").
+The Doctor goes on a shuttle, and socializes with everyone in the cabin except the hostess.
 It gets lampshaded at the end when he realizes no one knew her name after she sacrifices herself to protect everyone from the Monster of the Week.

-- Vivienne in Merlin, who is also a Posthumous Character.
+- Vivienne in Merlin (2008), who is also a Posthumous Character.
 She is the mother of Morgana and Morgause, was married to Gorlois, and had an affair with Uther.
 That's literally all we know about her.